A Natural & Intuitive Note Layout

 In this arrangement, a minor triad (three note chord) has the shape of a left-facing triangle, and a major triad has the shape of a right-facing triangle.

 The Harmonic Table pattern can be extended in all directions, and all intervals, chords and scales have the same shape in any key.
-See some chord shapes.

-The Harmonic Table helps you get to grips with music.
 All twelve notes of our Western scale fit into a logical pattern in a 2-dimensional surface.

 With a little persistance you'll find that you can create with it much more easily than it might appear at first sight.
-Even DJ's can use it

 More